-They have the perfect texture and wonderfully rich flavor to tame the Chocolate Monster within.
+They have the perfect texture with crinkly tops and wonderfully rich flavor to tame the Chocolate Monster within.
 If you have a little bit of patience, make them the night before and devour them the next day.
 Our brownies are even better after baking and a night of beauty sleep in the refrigerator.

 How to Serve Up Your Vegan Fudge Brownies

 These rich and fudgy squares are out-of-this-world on their own, but there are several ways to bring out the best brownie flavor.
 Which option activates your appetite the most?

 Topping Temptation – Chop up into tiny, bite-sized bits and sprinkle on top of ice cream, yogurt, or even oatmeal.
 You’ll love the combination of chewy and smooth together.
 So good!

 Pile on the Pie – On the flip side, use your vegan brownie bake as a foundation for a pleasing pie topping.
 It makes the most mouthwatering pie crust.
 Just press firmly into the pan, bake, let cool, and then add your toppings.
 Brownies would work really well as a basis for our No-Bake Chocolate Pie recipe—yum!

 Make Festive With Frosting – Create an extra special batch of vegan brownies by coating them in a layer of sweet buttercream frosting or a drizzle of royal icing.
 If you or someone you love adore these chewy chocolate squares, they would make the most beautiful birthday cake—just add vegan rainbow sprinkles and a bunch of sparkly candles.